 - Discrimination, harassment, and retaliation, including whistleblower issues

 - Trade secrets and unfair competition

-- The Family and Medical Leave Act and other leave laws, including relating to COVID-19
+- The Family and Medical Leave Act and state leave laws

 - The New Jersey Law Against Discrimination

 - The New Jersey Conscientious Employee Protection Act